autometrics-dev/autometrics-py/README.md

     from prometheus_client import generate_latest

     # Set up a metrics endpoint for Prometheus to scrape
-    # `generate_latest` returns the latest metrics data in the Prometheus text format
+    #   `generate_latest` returns metrics data in the Prometheus text format
     @app.get("/metrics")
     def metrics():
         return Response(generate_latest())
     ```

 4. Run Prometheus locally with the [Autometrics CLI](https://docs.autometrics.dev/local-development#getting-started-with-am) or [configure it manually](https://github.com/autometrics-dev#5-configuring-prometheus) to scrape your metrics endpoint
+    ```sh
+    am start :8080 # or whichever port your app runs on
+    ```

-5. (Optional) If you have Grafana, import the [Autometrics dashboards](https://github.com/autometrics-dev/autometrics-shared#dashboards) for an overview and detailed view of the function metrics
+5. (Optional) If you have Grafana, import the [Autometrics dashboards](https://github.com/autometrics-dev/autometrics-shared#dashboards) for an overview and detailed view of all the function metrics you've collected

 ## Using autometrics-py